 From the 2016 Parks, Recreation & Open Space Plan (page 97): “The Upper Allen Township municipal government’s purpose is to provide, on a broad scale, those services that help to meet the significant needs of citizens but can’t be performed as efficiently or economically by individual citizens acting for themselves.
 This includes providing public parks and offering public recreation programs.
 The goal is to ensure that the members of every segment of the population – regardless of age, physical or mental condition, or economic or social standing – have opportunities to enjoy broad, satisfying recreation experiences.”

 The best person to speak on behalf of the REC programs and their value to the participants and community would be the REC Director(s).
-Ms. Tonya Brown, Director of Mechanicsburg Area Parks and Recreation, unfortunately, was not available (on short notice) at the time of the Commissioners meeting on April 21, 2021.
-The Township is encouraged to follow up with Ms. Brown for further guidance and perhaps seek input from West Shore REC, and Hampden and Silver Spring Townships which also use TELC as a provider.
+The Director of Mechanicsburg Area Parks and Recreation is Ms. Tiffany Heron who can be reached at 717-691-4572.
+West Shore REC, and Hampden and Silver Spring Townships which also use TELC as a provider.

 The existing equine infrastructure at the farm should be reviewed and evaluated by individuals with such expertise.
 Ms. Hocker should be granted access to tour the property with the appropriate Township staff, advisors, and REC Department personnel.
 Two former farm managers associated with Indigo Stables; Ms. Casey Jones and/or Mrs. Sarah Dellinger may be available to attend as well and could answer questions on how the farm was formerly operated.